 In addition to that, did you know that according to recent figures, 1 out of 5 mobile queries were made through voice search?
-And almost 70% of those searches used conversational language?
+That’s a decent number of search volumes that you should consider investing.
+And did you also know that almost 70% of those searches used conversational language?
 That’s how it differs from typed queries.
 So here are some few points to keep in mind about voice search keywords:

 - They are typically longer consisting of 5-6 words.